next-multilingual/next-multilingual/docs/design-decisions.md

 #### The decentralized model

 The decentralized model is heavily inspired from [CSS Modules](https://github.com/css-modules/css-modules) which is also supported by Next.js.
-Basically, the whole idea is to make each application responsible to manage their strings which means that adding, updating or removing strings becomes as easy as changing CSS.
+Basically, the whole idea is to make each application responsible to manage their strings which means that adding, updating, or removing strings becomes as easy as changing CSS.
 The main difference of course is that strings can only be changed in their source language and every time they change, they must trigger a localization process.

 This model is not sufficient on its own as a lot of i18n libraries today try to implement it but, on the way, breaks a few best practices (more details below) that can cause quality issues.
 Presuming a good implementation of his model, these are the benefits: